black-purple/black-purple/README.md

 [black-purple@github ~ ]$ aboutme

-"I discovered my passion for software developement when I was 14 when I stumbeled upon the Pascal programming language, and since then I kept nourishing my curiosity on multiple topics be it programming related or not"
+"I discovered my passion for software developement when I was 14, and since then I kept nourishing my curiosity on multiple topics be it programming related or not"
 ```

 ## Programming languages & Professional software